grayhemp/pgtoolkit/README.md

 - Instructs administrators, supplying them with ready to use DDL, to manually rebuild database objects which can not be rebuilt automatically.

-### Usage examples

-Shows usage manual.

-    pgcompact --man

-Compacts all the bloated tables in all the database in the cluster plus their bloated indexes.
-Prints additional progress information.

-    pgcompact --all --reindex --verbose info

-Compacts all the bloated tables in the billing database and their bloated indexes excepts ones that are in the `pgq` schema.

-    pgcompact --dbname billing --exclude-schema pgq --reindex

 ## License and Copyright